Catrovitch/Full-Stack-Open-Notes/Part-1/A-more-complex-state-debugging-React-apps.md

 [Conditional rendering](https://react.dev/learn/conditional-rendering) means that a component returns completely different elements depending on the state of that object.
 There are also other forms of conditional rendering.
 [Part 2](https://github.com/Catrovitch/Full-Stack-Open-Notes/tree/main/Part-2) will look more in to this.

 ## Old React
+In the course [state hooks](https://react.dev/learn/state-a-components-memory) are used exclusively to add states to React components as this is how states are added in current and future variations of React.
+However - this feature was only added in version 16.8.0 and there is a lot of legacy code out there.
+Hence it is important to also be familiar with the old style of adding states.
+This was done through using JavaScript's class syntax.

 ## Debugging React applications